 Interested in becoming a Land Steward?
-Please contact our Conservation Coordinator, Dave Ruzicka
+Please contact our Conservation Coordinator, Christin Swearingen.

 The IALT is a very active organization so there are lots of ways to help!

-- Join a Committee on public policy issues like wetland development, trails, and the Chena Flats Greenbelt Project.
+- Form a Committee on a public policy issue that interests you, like wetland development, trails, or a Greenbelt project near you.